Gabbard History, Family Crest & Coats of Arms

 The surname Gabbard was first found in Norfolk where they held a family seat from very ancient times.

 Early History of the Gabbard family

-Another 287 words (20 lines of text) covering the years 1239, 1273, 1307, 1533, and 1603 are included under the topic Early Gabbard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gabbard research.
+Another 102 words (7 lines of text) covering the years 1239, 1273, 1307, 1533, and 1603 are included under the topic Early Gabbard History in all our PDF Extended History products and printed products wherever possible.

 Gabbard Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Gabbard has been spelled many different ways, including Gibbard, Gibbert, Gibert, Gybbard, Gybbert and many more.

 Early Notables of the Gabbard family (pre 1700)